 Costs for application modifications specific to an agency’s requirements will be determined on a project-by-project basis and billed to that agency as appropriate.

 Any DNR contribution to the Interagency GIS and IT Mapping Application development and support is included as an Annual Fixed Cost.
-This support may include, but is not limited to: Alaska Known Sites, Fires, and Integrated Fire Management (IFM) layers, etc. The amount will be evaluated annually and listed in Attachment 1Annual Fixed Costs.
+This support may include, but is not limited to: Alaska Known Sites, Fires, and Integrated Fire Management (IFM) layers, etc. The amount will be evaluated annually and listed in Attachment 1: Annual Fixed Costs.

 Computer-aided Dispatch Systems (CADs)

 WildCad

 The Alaska Fire Service uses WildCad as the CAD for fires in Alaska Fire Service protection zones.
 Fire occurrence data from the former Fire Beans system will continue to be maintained to feed various systems.
-The Tongass and Chugach National Forests also will use WildCad beginning in 2021.
+The Tongass and Chugach National Forests also began using WildCad in 2020.

 Integrated Fire Management (IFM)

 DNR will provide and maintain the Integrated Fire Management (IFM) system as the CAD for fires in State protection.
 The IFM will be operational year-round and seasonal updates will be completed by April 1.
-Jurisdictional Agencies may be provided read-only access as requested.

 IFM will provide real-time information within State protection for fire managers: